Balance Transfer Credit Card

 Balance transfer cards – is there a catch?

-With our cards, there are several potential fees to consider.
-These include one-off transfer fees, a limited introductory 0% APR period and higher interest rates after the promotional period ends.
+With our cards, there are several potential costs to consider.
+These include one-off transfer fees and higher interest rates after the promotional period ends.

 Also, missed payments can lead to increased rates, so it’s important to manage your payments carefully.